mohanmulakalapalli/IRCTC-Ticket-Booking-Bot-Automation/README.md

 - Python 3.8 or higher
 - Google Chrome browser
 - ChromeDriver compatible with the installed Chrome version
+- Mozilla Firefox browser
+- GeckoDriver compatible with the installed Firefox version
+- Microsoft Edge browser
+- EdgeDriver compatible with the installed Edge version
 - Git (for cloning the repository)

 ### Installation